loopwerk/loopwerk.io/content/articles/2025-07-16-django-20-years.md

 - [**django-apscheduler**](https://pypi.org/project/django-apscheduler/): A pretty simple way of adding scheduling features to Django, with minimal dependencies.
 I use it for django-mailer and other tasks that need to run on a schedule.
 - [**django-storages**](https://pypi.org/project/django-storages/): Custom storage backends for Django.
 Essential for S3 or other cloud storage.

-## Django's enduring strengths
+## Django's biggest strengths

 There's a reason I've stuck with Django for so long.
 While other frameworks have come and gone, Django's core strengths have only become more apparent.

-First and foremost are the "big three": the ORM, the migrations system, and the Admin.
-When I started in 2009, migrations didn't even exist, but today, they are arguably Django's killer feature.
-The ORM is a joy to use, and the built-in Admin is an unparalleled tool for getting a project off the ground and managing data.
+First, the "big three": the ORM, the migrations system, and the Admin.
+When I started in 2009, migrations didn't even exist, but today they might just be Django's killer feature.
+The ORM is a joy to use, and the built-in Admin is unbeatable for getting a project off the ground and managing data.
 As I've written before, these three features are the main reason [why I still choose Django over frameworks like Flask or FastAPI](/articles/2024/django-vs-flask-vs-fastapi/).

-Beyond the code, the community is one of Django's greatest assets.
-It's mature, stable, and welcoming.
+And then there's the community, which is mature and welcoming.
 You can find an answer to almost any problem, and there are countless high-quality packages to extend the framework.
-This maturity also leads to stability; you don't have to worry about crazy breaking changes every six months, which is a breath of fresh air compared to the churn in other ecosystems.
+You also don't have to worry about crazy breaking changes every six months, like in certain other ecosystems.

 ## Things I'd wish to see differently

-Despite my affection for it, Django isn't perfect.
-I'd love to see the Django Admin get a modern overhaul.
-It's incredibly functional, but its interface feels dated.
-I also believe it's time for a capable REST framework to be included in the core.
-So many Django projects today are APIs that it feels like a natural evolution.
-Finally, seeing the ORM lean more heavily on standard Python type hints and Pydantic-style models, much like FastAPI does, would be a fantastic modernization.
+Of course Django isn't perfect.
+I'd love to see the Django Admin get a modern overhaul; it's incredibly functional, but its interface feels dated.
+I also think it's time for a capable REST framework to be included in the core.
+So many Django projects today are APIs that it just makes sense.
+And finally, I'd love for the ORM to lean more on standard Python type hints and Pydantic-style models, like FastAPI does.

 ## My Django contributions